JasonDinh345/Apex-Randomizor/README.md

 Apex Randomizer for S19 <br>

 ADD THE RES FOLDER TO THE SOURCE PATH <br>
+I DONT KNOW WHY THE WINDOW RES IS SO WEIRD HELP <br>

 Classes:<br>
 Circle: Contains the location of the circle when randomizing the drop location <br>